+Kazakhstan's natural beauty is stunning, and if you like outdoor activities and adventures you will definitely love this part of the planet!
+Kazakhstan has a varied landscape consisting of deep gorges and sparkling lakes surrounded by large mountains.
+Kazakhstan is especially suitable for the active backpacker seeking challenging adventure out of the ordinary!
 Staying with local Kazakhs will definitely surprise you, since this is a very hospitable people with an open attitude and fantastic riding skills.
 In some places one can still today find nomads who live by the old traditions.

 Almaty in Kazakhstan

+Almaty is the largest city, and probably also the most prosperous, even though Astana is the Capital.
 Almaty is beautifully situated between open fields and mighty mountain peaks and the city's atmosphere is influenced by Russia.
 Stroll around the streets, admire modern architecture, fountains and parks in natural surroundings.
-You will also find a good selection of shops, hotels, restaurants, cool cafes and theaters.
+You will also find a good selection of shops, hotels, restaurants, cool cafes and theatres.

 Trekking, skiing and other fun outdoor activities in Kazakhstan

 Kazakhstan is known for its rugged landscape and graceful mountain ranges, and you can see the world's two most northern mountain peaks, a large glacier and lovely views of Kyrgyzstan, Kazakhstan and China.
 Spectacular!

 Medeu and Chimbulak are perfect destinations for outdoor enthusiasts.
 Medeu is a large ice skating rink, and Chimbulak is a renowned ski resort around half an hour from Almaty.
 You can also ski from both of these places, and we recommend a hike to the lake Issyk-w.
 Just note that there is a risk of avalanches all year round!